rschristopher/ischristtrue.com/src/truth.md

  an ambassador to
  the creator of the universe.

-Your purpose -- the answer to the most fundamental question -- *is to glorify God*, to fill all things with life and beauty.
+Your purpose -- the answer to that most fundamental question -- *is to glorify God*, to fill all things with life and beauty.

 And even in your fallen state, you will not, and cannot,